|News||Platforms||Download||Manual||GitHub||Mediawiki||Mailing lists||Contributions||Related links|

 For detailed build status and notes on various compiler/OS/CPU combinations as well as information about compiling earlier versions of Crypto++, please see this wiki entry.

-The downloads for the most recent Crypto++ 5.6 libraries are below.
+The downloads for the most recent Crypto++ libraries from the last several years are below.
 If you need older downloads, from Crypto++ 5.5 to Crypto++ 2.3, then visit the Downloads page.
 The Downloads page provides checksums for all releases hosted on the website.
+Release signatures can be verified using GnuPG according to Release Signing.

 Remember to use the "-a" auto-convert text files option when unzipping on a Unix machine.
 After downloading, please read the Readme.txt included in the zip archive for build instructions and other important notes.

-Crypto++ is listed on the CMVP's Historical Validation List.
+Crypto++ used to supply a compiled DLL for Windows platforms.
+The library is now listed on the CMVP's Historical Validation List.
 It effectively means the library is no longer validated.
-If you are interested in sponsoring a validation, then please send a message to the mailing list to start an offline conversation.
+If you are interested in sponsoring a validation, then please send a message to the mailing list to start a conversation.

 There are two mailing lists for Crypto++.
 The first is firstname.lastname@example.org, and the second is email@example.com.